ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 ## Credits

 * **Trax** - For his amazing disassembly of Zelda 1, which helped with a ton of stuff, and also for a lot of feedback and help in the development of this hack.
-* **BogaaBogaa** - For his incredible help with the Arrows and 999 rupees code, and with flipping the Heart/Map positions in the HUD
+* **BogaaBogaa** - For his incredible help with the Arrows and 999 rupees code, flipping the Heart/Map positions in the HUD, reworked credits, MMC5 bank swaping and its animation and the extra dialogue for the cave warp screens.
+* **Fiskbit** - For the MMC1 Animation, which uses a special NES 2.0 header.
-* **DarkSamus993** - For his ASM help towards some hacks (like the Select button Item switch)
+* **DarkSamus993** - For his ASM help towards some hacks (like the Select button Item switch).
-* **Stratoform** - For his help and code towards the Pols Voice flute code, fixing both the remaining stuff from porting the PRG1 Game Over screen's flashing and the cracked overworld walls collision, the flip hearts code and the max arrow limits
+* **Stratoform** - For his help and code towards the Pols Voice flute code, fixing both the remaining stuff from porting the PRG1 Game Over screen's flashing and the cracked overworld walls collision, the flip hearts code and the max arrow limits.
 * **snarfblam** - For the Automap hack, which was disassembled and modified to work with 1/4 hearts instead of 1/8 exclusively for this project
-* **gzip** - For his Select button fix and the slow waterfall animation
+* **gzip** - For his Select button fix and the title screen slow waterfall animation.
-* **abw** - For the code cleanup and optimization on Bank 6 that made the repointing of the "LEVEL-X" text possible
-* **lexluthermeister** - For his help on creating the Optional patch for the new bosses
+* **lexluthermeister** - For his help on creating the Optional patch for the new bosses.
 * All other users that gave their feedback on possible ways to improve the game over at the [RomHacking.net](https://www.romhacking.net/forum/index.php?topic=29403.0) thread, and those that gave insightful ideas and mockups!

 -------------------